LabShengLi/nanome/README.md

 ### Software requirements
+NANOME pipeline uses Nextflow technology.
+Users only need to install Nextflow and one of below commonly used environment tool:
+* conda
+* docker
+* singularity

-We provide conda, docker and singularity environments which depend on below well-known open-source packages for methylation calling for nanopore sequencing data:
+We provide conda, docker and singularity environments which depend on below well-known open-source packages for methylation calling on nanopore sequencing data:

 [nanopolish](https://github.com/jts/nanopolish) >=0.13.2
 [megalodon](https://github.com/nanoporetech/megalodon) >=2.2.9